fbnvdblck/clay/README.md

 * a template system call **Twig** provided by Sensio Labs
 * a mailer feature
 * a logger feature with debug

+** How to install **
+1. Extract Clay on your Web server
+2. Create at the root the folder 'logs' and 'cache' with good permissions (chmod 777)
+3. If you want use your own classes, create the folder 'model' in src/
+4. Your web application must be available only on folder web/